I Wanna Be the Guy: Legacy

 "The Kid" is an unlockable secret character in Super Meat Boy (2010).
-He also appears as an assist in the upcoming fighting game Fraymakers.
+He also appears as an assist character in Fraymakers (2023).

 Prequel and sequel

 Two months after the release of IWBTG, Kayin announced a prequel titled I Wanna Save the Kids.
 IWSTK features "The Kid" escorting children back to their home.
 On the way, The Kid has to save these kids and himself from various dangers, as well as bringing them to the next level.
 The game closely parallels the classic computer game Lemmings, while still maintaining the notorious difficulty of IWBTG.
 The game is no longer in development, though a demo is available.

-After the success of fighting game competitor Ari "Floe" Weintraub streaming his playthroughs of IWBTG and multiple fangames, Kayin announced a sequel on June 26, 2012 titled I Wanna Be the Guy: Gaiden.
+After the success of fighting game competitor Ari "Floe" Weintraub streaming his playthroughs of IWBTG and multiple fan games, Kayin announced a sequel on June 26, 2012 titled I Wanna Be the Guy: Gaiden.
 Originally planned as an episodic series (though only one episode was released), IWBTG:G has "The Lad" trying to find "The Kid" after his ascent to Guy-dom.
 The game was first featured in the 2012 iteration of the Evolution Fighting Game Tournament with Floe playing.

 Remaster

-On December 22, 2020, a small group of fans remastered the game using the Yuuutu community fangame engine and Game Maker 8.
-The remaster was acknowledged by Kayin himself, citing it as a "best case scenario" and a "perfect package for anyone who wants to play IWBTG who isn't some super specific game "research" type".
+On December 22, 2020, a small group of fans remastered the game using the Yuuutu community fan game engine and Game Maker 8.
+The remaster was acknowledged by Kayin himself, citing it as a "best case scenario" and a "perfect package for anyone who wants to play IWBTG who isn't some super specific game 'research' type".
 The remaster is intended to make the game more accessible by removing the compatibility issues and frequent crashing caused by running the original game in newer Windows versions.

-Fangames

-I Wanna Be the Boshy, a 2010 fangame which is considered to be even more difficult than IWBTG, is popular in the speedrunning community.

-There are thousands of fangames that were made by individuals and teams inspired by IWBTG using the same controls and almost the same physics.
+Fan games

+Thousands of fan games based on IWBTG have been developed, including I Wanna Be the Boshy, which is frequently played at Games Done Quick events.
+Others include I Wanna Be the Fangame, developed by tijit, one of the first players to beat IWBTG on "Impossible" difficulty, and I Wanna Run the Marathon, developed specifically for a marathon of similar games.
+A level editor named I Wanna Maker has also been released on Steam allowing free creation of IWBTG inspired levels.